The 10 Most Conservative Cities In Mississippi For 2025

 Summing Up The Conservative Strongholds in Mississippi

-Well there you have it, the places in Mississippi that have the highest number of conservatives per capita, with Picayune ranking as the least conservative in the entire state.
+Well, there you have it, the places in Mississippi that have the highest number of conservatives per capita, with Leakesville ranking as the most conservative in the entire state.

 If you’re curious, here are the least conservative cities in Mississippi: